Be My Baby: Effect on Brian Wilson

-Wilson's daughter Carnie (born 1968) stated that, during her childhood, she "woke up every morning to boom boom-boom pow!
-Boom boom-boom pow!
-Every day."
-In the early 1970s, Wilson instructed his engineer Stephen Desper to create a tape loop consisting only of the final chorus in "Be My Baby".
-Wilson listened to the loop for several hours in what Desper saw as "some kind of a trance."
+Among the many documented anecdotes related to Wilson's obsession with "Be My Baby", music journalist David Dalton, who had visited Wilson's home in 1967, reportedly discovered a box of tapes in Wilson's bedroom, the contents of which consisted of Wilson, under the influence of marijuana, monologuing for multiple hours "on the meaning of life, color vibrations, fate, death, vegetarianism and Phil Spector."
+Wilson had spoken at length about "Be My Baby" to the journalist, analyzing the song "like an adept memorizing the Koran."
+Wilson's daughter Carnie, born in 1968, stated that "every day" of her childhood began with her awaking to a playback of "Be My Baby".
+Sanchez characterizes the accumulation of stories such as these as effectively depicting "an image of wretchedness: Brian locked in the bedroom of his Bel Air house in the early '70s, alone, curtains drawn shut, catatonic, listening to 'Be My Baby' over and over at aggressive volumes, for hours, as the rest of The Beach Boys record something in the home studio downstairs."

 The Beach Boys' 1977 song "Mona", written by Wilson, ends with the lines "Listen to 'Be My Baby' / I know you're going to love Phil Spector".
 During a 1980 appearance on Good Morning America, host Joan Lunden inquired Wilson for his musical tastes, to which Wilson replied simply with "I listen to a song called 'Be My Baby' by the Ronettes."
 Wilson told The New York Times in 2013 that he had listened to the song at least 1,000 times.
 Beach Boy Bruce Johnston gave a higher estimation: "Brian must have played 'Be My Baby' ten million times.
 He never seemed to get tired of it."
 In Wilson's 2016 memoir, I Am Brian Wilson, he recalled once playing the song's drum intro "ten times until everyone in the room told me to stop, and then I played it ten more times."

-Personnel

-According to the AFM contract sheet, excluding the vocals and string overdubs, the following musicians played on the track.